Home Insurance FAQs

 Am I covered for accidental damage?

-Accidental damage to your Buildings/Contents is only standard to the Platinum tier of policy however, don’t worry, if you wish to add this onto to your Admiral or Gold tier policy simply request it at the point of sale or during your policy term to upgrade.
+Accidental damage cover for your Buildings or Contents is standard for Platinum customers.
+If you wish to add this onto to your Admiral or Gold tier policy, simply give us a call to upgrade.

 What is matching items cover and when does it apply?

-Matching items cover is included on Platinum tier cover.
-This covers you for the replacement of undamaged items if a part of a set is damaged and Admiral are unable to find a replacement.
-For example, bathroom suites, fitted kitchens, or floor coverings.
+We include matching items cover on our Platinum tier.
+It covers you for replacing undamaged items if a part of a set is damaged and we can't find a replacement—for example, bathroom suites, fitted kitchens, floor and wall coverings or furniture suites.

 What is new for old?